PJF9/SQL/README.md

 # SQL
-This repository contains all my notes about SQL
+This repository contains all my notes about SQL.